ttscoff/journal-cli/README.md

 You can include weather data automatically by setting a question type to 'weather'.
 In order for this to work, you'll need to define `zip` and `weather_api` keys. `zip` is just your zip code, and `weather_api` is a key from WeatherAPI.com.
 Sign up [here](https://www.weatherapi.com/) for a free plan, and then visit the [profile page](https://www.weatherapi.com/my/) to see your API key at the top.

+If a question type is set to `weather.forecast`, only the predicted condition, high, and low will be included in the JSON data for the question.
+A full printout of hourly temps will be included in the Markdown/Day One output.

+If the question type is `weather.current`, only the current condition and temperature will be recorded to the JSON, and a string containing "[TEMP] and [CONDITION]" (e.g. "64 and Sunny") will be recorded to Markdown/Day One for the question.

 ### Journal Configuration

 Edit the file at `~/.config/journal/journals.yaml` following this structure: